labbsr0x/bb-promster/README.md

 # Example

-This repository also comes with a example.
+This repository also comes with an example.
 Just go to your terminal and type:

 ```
 > docker-compose up